AnitaBanh/README-/newREADME.md

 - [License](#license)

 ## Installation
-g
+none

 ## Usage
-w
+none

 ## Credits
-jskldjfk
+please contribute

 ## License
     MIT License
-Copyright (c) 2023 undefined
+Copyright (c) 2023 Jane Doe

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal